 190 This worrying priorisation becomes particularly evident when looking at said EC report.
 Concerns that include human beings are employment-related and formulated on a very technical economic level, suggesting people being work force, consumer and as playing a role in the design of pension systems.

-CoE Committee on social, health and family affairs 2009, p.1.
+191 Council of Europe, 2009, p.
+1.